 Using Iterative deepening depth-first search in Python

 Iterative deepening depth-first search (IDDFS) is an extension to the ‘vanilla’ depth-first search algorithm, with an added constraint on the total depth explored per iteration.
-This addition produces equivalent results to what can be achieved using breadth-first search, without suffering from the large memory costs.
-Due to BFS’s storage of fringe vertices in memory, Od^b memory space may be required (b = branching factor), this is a stark contrast to IDDFS’s O(bd) worst-case memory requirements.
-On a per-iteration interval vertex successors at the depth-cap level are ignored, and if the goal has not been found, the maximum level is increased (by one) and the processes repeated.
-Similarly to BFS, it has the guarantee to find an optimal path between two subject vertices, as the shallowest goal vertex will be the depth-cap first, resulting in no exploration of subsequent, unnecessary branches.
+It produces equivalent results to those achieved using breadth-first search, without incurring the large memory costs.
+Due to breadth-first search storing fringe vertices in memory, O(b^d) memory space may be required (where b is the branching factor).
+This is in stark contrast to IDDFS’s worst-case memory requirements of O(bd).
+At each iteration, vertex successors at the depth-cap level are ignored.
+If the goal has not been found, the maximum level is increased by one and the process repeated.
+Similarly to breadth-first search, it guarantees finding an optimal path between two vertices, as the shallowest goal vertex is reached first due to the depth cap, resulting in no exploration of subsequent, unnecessary branches.

 n-Puzzle example

-Within the field of Artificial Intelligence the sliding puzzle problem is a great way to explore the effectiveness of different searching algorithms.
-Consisting of a superficial border with symboled tiles in a random order and one tile missing, the objective is to rearrange the puzzle in the least amount of moves to a goal state (typically natural order).
-The border must be taken into consideration upon each move, with only a maximum of four possible legal moves available (up, down, left and right).
+Within the field of artificial intelligence, the sliding puzzle problem is an excellent way to explore the effectiveness of different search algorithms.
+Consisting of a superficial border with symbolised tiles in a random order and one tile missing, the objective is to rearrange the puzzle into a goal state (typically in natural order) in the least number of moves.
+The border must be taken into consideration with each move, with only a maximum of four possible legal moves available (up, down, left and right).

-Below is an example of the IDDFS algorithm, implemented to help solve the discussed puzzle problem.
-Providing the user with the requirement to specify a ‘get_moves’ function enables the ability to use the same implementation for different puzzle problems.
+Below is an example of the IDDFS algorithm implemented to help solve the discussed puzzle problem.
+Requiring the user to specify a get_moves function enables the same implementation to be used for different puzzle problems.

 def id_dfs(puzzle, goal, get_moves):